Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

-He never tried to lose it.
+He never had time to lose it.
 He spent most of his life unhappy, then got happy the last eight or nine years and died.
-It’s a bittersweet irony that his detective novel has been translated into French but his poems haven’t.
-The Triggering Town sold way more copies than his collected poems has.
+It’s the bitterest irony that his detective novel has been translated into French but his poems haven’t.
+The Triggering Town has sold way more copies than his collected poems has.
 As he used to say, he always thought of himself as a wrong thing in a right world.
 That’s the weird—in some ways beautiful, in some ways happenstance—fact of the academic pursuit of poetry, of apprenticing yourself to a poet or poets in graduate programs and how it turns out.
-I mean, Roethke was perfect, absolutely perfect for Hugo, and I didn’t know how well-suited Hugo was for me for the longest tine.
+I mean, Roethke was perfect, absolutely perfect for Hugo, and I didn’t know how well-suited Hugo was for me for the longest time.
 I got out of that program in 1976, got my first tenure-track job in Idaho because I desperately wanted to be back in this part of the world.
-I had taught at Lewis-Clark State College in Lewiston, Idaho, for twenty-two years, with a couple of years off for good behavior.
+I taught at Lewis-Clark State College in Lewiston, Idaho, for twenty-two years, with a couple of years off for good behavior.
 I went back to Montana a couple times and taught.
 I taught in Oregon for a year.
 I took a year off for a Guggenheim, but it was like five or six years after I left the Montana program that I started hearing… it wasn’t really Dick’s voice, but it was… his ideas that he’d offer in workshops or just when he was talking about other people’s poems.
 And I remember thinking, Oh, I learned that.
 I didn’t just think it, and I remember now where I learned that.
 He still thrills me.
 And the poems, my heavens.
 The poems of Richard Hugo: they are the real thing.

 Leave a Comment